 Carignano del Sulcis, located in the southwest of the island, is probably Sardinia’s most promising appellation at present.
 The legendary Tuscan oenologist Giacomo Tachis was drawn to the area, his attention captured by Carignan’s ungrafted old bush vines.
 When blended with Grenache and Graciano, the wines are reminiscent of Priorat – spicy, full-bodied, and unbelievably concentrated.

 Key indigenous red grape varieties of the islands

 Thin-skinned and challenging to grow, Frappato requires plenty of patience from the grower.
 But those who succeed will be rewarded with an aromatic and elegant red wine.
 Its first preference is planted on sandy/calcareous soils with good drainage.

-Sicily’s most exciting red grape variety has got the critics – and winemakers – enraptured.
-It is a medium-colored and characterful variety, with singular aromas of cinnamon, garrigue, and sour cherry.
+Sicily’s most exciting red grape variety has enraptured critics – and winemakers.
+It is a medium-colored and characterful variety with singular aromas of cinnamon, garrigue, and sour cherry.
 When planted on volcanic soils, Nerello Mascalese transmits a sense of place with razor-sharp precision.

 An obvious partner to the tannic charms of Nerello Mascalese, Cappuccio tends to make lighter and softer wine.
 It thrives on the volcanic slopes of Mt.Etna.

 Tough and resourceful, Nero d’Avola is not particularly difficult to cultivate.
 It copes with the intense heat of the Sicilian summer with relative ease, producing Syrah-like red wines of potency and finesse.
 Top wines combine black fruit aromas with a spicy and full-bodied palate, driven by tertiary flavors of fennel, tobacco, and cedarwood.